cesarcode-init/html-guide/README.md

 3. Definition Lists

 Definition lists are description based lists.
-They contain a description and terms attached to it.
+They contain descriptions and terms attached to them.

 ```html
 <dl>